SangeethaKannas/fullstack-training/html/html.md

 ## input

-Mode:  numeric   decimal   tel   search   url    email   text password  date   button  checkbox radio      file     color      range       image
+inputmode:  numeric   decimal   tel   search   url    email   text password  date   button  checkbox radio      file     color      range       image

 ### Attributes
 - Accept: filter for file types.
 Tip: Avoid using for validation, validation should be donw on server
 - multiple: Boolean value to specify multiple filw selection
 - Download: target file specified will be downloaded
+- pattern:  specifies a regular expression that the input value is checked against on form submission

 ### Global attributes